 DRS Technologies Incorporated has received a follow-on order of $32.7 million for electro-optical subassemblies for the Long-Range Advanced Scout Surveillance System (LRAS3) program.
 The Raytheon Company is the prime contractor.
 LRAS3 is a multi-sensor infrared system for Stryker, HMMWV and MRAP vehicle platforms.
 It enables real-time detection, recognition, identification and geo-location of distant targets 24 hours a day.

 DRS Technical Services Incorporated is being awarded a indefinite delivery/indefinite quantity, firm-fixed-price contract for $15.7 million for satellite communications equipment and training, including data distribution networks and complex telecommunications systems for data, voice over Internet protocol (VoIP), conventional telephone and video applications delivered over integrated satellite, and terrestrial and wireless networks.
+This contract includes options that if exercised could bring the cumulative value of the contract to an estimated $47.2 million.

 DRS Technologies Incorporated has received an indefinite delivery/indefinite quantity $22.3 million contract from the U.S. Naval Sea Systems Command to design, produce and deliver repair station console (RSC) systems for the DDG modernization backfit program.
 The development and installation of these systems will automate and integrate shipboard damage control communications, which increase the survivability of battle-damaged ships.
-The RSC systems will be installed on U.S.
+The RSC systems will be installed on U.S. Navy Surface combatant ships and will communicate over the shipboard gigabit ethernet data multiplex system network.

 DRS Technologies has received contracts from various customers with a combined value of approximately $47 million to provide man-portable surveillance and target acquisition radar (MSTAR) systems, accessories and/or support.
 The systems will support the U.S. Defense Department in a variety of surveillance and security applications.